gdidetroit/git-GDI/slides/creating-a-new-repo.md

 ##  creating a new repo

-Now that we are ready to start using git, we need a project to use it on.
-We wil create all the files and folders we need using the command line.
+Now that we are ready to start using Git, we need a project to use it on.
+We will create all the files and folders we need using the command line.
 <!-- .element: class="align-left" -->